 There are many reasons to love this recipe, but I’ll list the top three below:

-• Air fryer and baked versions: I love making air fryer smashed potatoes, but once in a while I want to make a large batch, so I use the oven.
-I've included instructions here for both ways!
+• Air fryer and baked versions: I love making crispy air fryer smashed potatoes, but when I want to make a large batch, I use the oven.
+I’ve included instructions here for both ways.

 • Vegan and gluten-free: These potatoes are a great side for many dietary restrictions since they’re vegan and gluten-free (unless you top with cheese!)

 • Simple ingredients, easy recipe: This recipe needs very basic ingredients and involves smashing some potatoes, spicing them up and roasting them.
+Almost as easy as these air fryer frozen French fries!
 Easy!

 • Ready in under an hour: Regardless of whether you bake or air-fry, this recipe is ready in an hour, making it a perfect snack for all occasions!